shiruken/hackintosh/README.md

     * Required for the installer to see an uninitialized drive (will be reformatted as APFS during installation)
 2. Launch Install macOS and select the drive as the destination
     * As the system restarts, keep selecting `Boot macOS Install from {Drive}` from the Clover menu
     * If the system freezes, use the power button to shut down the computer and turn off the power supply.
-Wait a few minutes before restarting to continue the installation process.
+Wait a few minutes before restarting to continue the installation process (keep selecting `Boot macOS Install from {Drive}`).
 4. Once the installation is complete, select `Boot macOS from {Drive}` from the Clover menu
     * Proceed through the normal macOS setup but do not sign into iCloud